-In regard to province-level officials, the CPV may monitor their competence and loyalty by allowing them to influence election outcomes even when clear center-periphery conflict of interests could arise.
+In regard to province-level officials, the CPV may monitor their competence and loyalty by allowing them to influence election outcomes even when clear center-periphery conflicts of interest could arise.
 Specifically, although central party leaders decide on demographic quotas for the incoming VNA and nominate central candidates, they delegate most electioneering and mobilization efforts to provincial executives, including the discretion over candidate lists and the logistics of mobilization campaigns.
-Provincial officials find it in their interest to use this power to support central candidates, but not so eagerly that local candidates are hurt in the process.
+Provincial officials find it in their interest to use this power to support central candidates but not so eagerly that local candidates are hurt in the process.
 Indeed, each elected central candidate takes away one VNA seat from local candidates; this creates enough tension that the municipality of Hanoi even demanded to receive fewer central candidates in 2016 (Vo Hai 2016).
-Furthermore, central candidates who win by large margins may make some local candidates fail the 50 percent threshold, costing the province seats that are otherwise secure.
+Furthermore, central candidates who win by large margins may make some local candidates fail the 50-percent threshold, costing the province seats that are otherwise secure.
 Because VNA seats give provinces representation in the legislature, and because some top provincial officials also contest them as local candidates, provinces need to balance their support between central and local candidates.
-Central candidates may lose if provincial officials unintentionally miscalculate or intentionally disregard this balance.
-These defeats thus serve as a potential indicator for officials who inadequately manipulated the election in their provinces.
+Central candidates may lose elections if provincial officials unintentionally miscalculate or intentionally disregard this balance.
+Thus, these defeats serve as a potential indicator for officials who inadequately manipulated the election in their provinces.

-The CPV’s inferential problem arises from the fact that any information to be gained about either regime popularity and regime agents quality at the province level is both tied to the central candidates’ electoral performance.
-These candidates’ performance can tell the regime two different but observationally equivalent stories: bad results either suggest provinces in which the CPV is unpopular, or identify provincial executives who have failed or shirked their duties.
+The CPV’s inferential problem arises from the fact that any information to be gained about either regime popularity or regime agents’ quality at the province level is tied to the central candidates’ electoral performance.
+These candidates’ performance can tell the regime two different but observationally equivalent stories: bad results either suggest provinces in which the CPV is unpopular or identify provincial executives who have failed or shirked their duties.
 A priori, neither stories seem inconsistent with other information the CPV already has.
-To begin with, the CPV has received a flurry of petitions, complains, and accusations in the days immediately preceding the 2016 election, revealing a surge of dissatisfaction among citizens (Le Son 2016).
-In private interviews, a VNA delegate admitted that the party knows many voters are “so disappointed [by the government] that they would cross out even the most qualified candidates” i.e. vote against central candidates.
+To begin with, the CPV has received a flurry of petitions, complaints, and accusations in the days immediately preceding the 2016 election, revealing a surge of dissatisfaction among citizens (Le Son 2016).
+In private interviews, a VNA delegate admitted that the party knows many voters are “so disappointed [by the government] that they would cross out even the most qualified candidates”—that is, vote against central candidates.
 Meanwhile, observers of Vietnamese politics have long noted the provinces’ tendency to break with the center (Malesky and Schuler 2013).
-Since this tendency is not a secret – in an interview, a grassroots cadre in Hanoi freely admitted that she was instructed to mobilize as hard for the province’s top candidates as for the central candidate in her district – the central government is certainly aware of it, at least enough to be able to hold the provinces responsible for central candidate defeats if it had wanted to do so.
+Since this tendency is not a secret—in an interview, a grassroots cadre in Hanoi freely admitted that she was instructed to mobilize as vigorously for the province’s top candidates as for the central candidate in her district—the central government is certainly aware of it, at least enough to be able to hold the provinces responsible for central candidate defeats if it had wanted to do so.